smhurf/lewagon_challenges/02-Data-Toolkit/03-Data-Visualization/Reboot/README.md

-  ## Reboot

 Let's correct together a challenge of the day to make sure you understood:

 - how to draw multiple subplots plots
 - OOP vs state-based plotting syntax